afraznein/KTPAMXXCurl/README.md

+# !!!
+Development and support of the module has been discontinued !!!
+If you are looking for an actual and maintained module to work with HTTP and FTP, you can use https://github.com/Next21Team/AmxxEasyHttp.

 # Description

 AmxxCurl module is a wrapper over libcurl (with ssl support) easy interface for amxmodx.
 Module performs curl's in non-blocking mode.